Casa Alcaldía de Arecibo: History

 The building is one of the finest examples of the civil architecture of the reign of Queen Isabel II in the region.
 This two-story structure uses elements of design typical of the neo-classical vocabulary which dominated Spain and her possessions during the 19th century.
 Together with the Cathedral of Arecibo, also on the Plaza Mayor, this structure set the trends in this region for the construction of civilian and other important structures.
 Historically, as the political center for the whole northwest region of Puerto Rico, many crucial government decisions were forged by the mayors of Arecibo from this City Hall.

 In 1866, it claimed the dubious honor of housing in its first-floor prison the Puerto Rican patriots that comprised the first and only rebellion against Spanish rule, the Grito de Lares.
 Among the imprisoned were several important political figures of 19th century Puerto Rican history, such as José Julián Acosta, Julián Blanco Sosa, Pedro Gerónimo Goyco and Calixto Romero.
 By the 1890s the prison had been turned into a storage area which ironically housed a marble statue of Queen Isabel II upon its removal from its pedestal on the town plaza.
 The 1918 Puerto Rico earthquake destroyed part of the frontal facade of the building.
 During the rebuilding process, modifications were made to the facade, and a tower and a clock were added to the town hall.

-The Arecibo City Hall today stands as a vivid and faithful example of 19th century Spanish thought in architecture and government.
-Occupying an imposing site on the Plaza Mayor in the town of Arecibo, the structure serves as a link between the city's past, present and future.
-The city hall also has a gallery dedicated to some of the distinguished figures in the culture and history of Arecibo.
+The Arecibo City Hall, located on the Plaza Mayor in Arecibo, is an example of 19th-century Spanish civic architecture.
+The building also contains a gallery dedicated to notable figures in the culture and history of Arecibo.